NHOrus/srwq-compilation/episode-41.md

 "Those are the forces we have!
 I can't summon up a fleet for you, and beleive me, we've been trying!
 A soldier has to work with what he ha-"

-Commander Laodicea, I don't think arguing like this will help us.
+*Commander Laodicea, I don't think arguing like this will help us.*

 Laodicea gazes up at the ceiling, where the voice reverberates from.
-"Patricia...Is Judecca speaking to you?"
+"Patricia...
+Is Judecca speaking to you?"

-Yes...and as much as I hate to subject my fellow humans to this, we need to up our game if we're going to save the Balmarians.
-Judecca is prepared to begin reviving the Neviims systems as best it can, and restart the program.[/i]
+*Yes... and as much as I hate to subject my fellow humans to this, we need to up our game if we're going to save the Balmarians.
+Judecca is prepared to begin reviving the Neviims systems as best it can, and restart the program.*

 Baran's eyes widen.
 "No, you don't mean..."

-I don't like it either, Mr Doban, but its our only option.
-We must begin to implement the Neviims purpose, and Sample the Earth.
+*I don't like it either, Mr Doban, but its our only option.
+We must begin to implement the Neviims purpose, and Sample the Earth.*
-Stealthyboy !fchRKomfls Thu 11 Mar 2010 22:24:06 No.4684322 Report
-Quoted By: >>4684336
->>4684314
-God, Patricia, you're such a stupid prick.
-I say next chance we get we beat the stupid out of her.
-Couch Thu 11 Mar 2010 22:25:06 No.4684330 Report
->>4684314
-...Uh-oh.
-Jerid Messa !!AbDOcayw4O/ Thu 11 Mar 2010 22:26:06 No.4684336 Report
->>4684322

-I don't think it's Patricia.
-Remember when she was on her way back to Neviim with the Judecca?
-Euzeth randomly started interfering against Laodecia's plan to work with the Einst.
-Goddamn Sandwitches Thu 11 Mar 2010 22:28:06 No.4684352 Report
->>4684314
-Oh FU-
-Anonymous Thu 11 Mar 2010 22:38:06 No.4684406 Report
-Balmarians are douches.
-Sciencegar Sciencebolt Thu 11 Mar 2010 22:38:06 No.4684409 Report
-Quoted By: >>4684429 >>4684478 >>4684481 >>4684534 >>4684544 >>4684647
+---

 The council chamber in Geneva is quiet, even as the arguments rage.
 Not a single one of the men and women at the table opens their mouths or changes expression, yet the Council rages back and forth, half a dozen sides silently shouting their piece back and forth.

 "Enough!!
 We will have silence.
 Trueborn, what of the Artificial One?
 What can you tell us of her?"

 Alfimi, out of place among the crisp business suits and stern unmoving faces, is the only one to speak aloud.
 "She is troubled, very troubled.
 She seeks succour, from the man she follows as much as her enemies.
 She is thinking of a refuge, given to her by Our Foe, and of a man who is no longer within this realm."

-"Her...I knew we should not have allowed Her to become involved!
+"Her...
+I knew we should not have allowed Her to become involved!
 I said so!
 Now our enemies are uniting against us!"

 "Was that not the objective?
 To see if She would take the bait, and act openly against us?"

 "This isn't open enough!
 We have no evidence we can bring to the natives to turn them against Her."

 Alfimi coughs.
-"Firstborn, if I may...Allow me to track them.
+"Firstborn, if I may...
+Allow me to track them.
 I have my link to the Artificial One, I can trace her and-"

 "And what?
 Your skill is enough to face them one on one, but their strength is their unity!
 They need to be seperated, and scattered, so we can pick them off..."